mark-nicholson/python-editline/README.md

 #### Quirks
   - libedit.so does not have linker info to additional libs it needs [termcap]
+  - I did not do the comprehensive version testing here.

 ### MacOS
 #### Testing
 | Version | Python  | Libedit | Link | Python -i | Custom | idle |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 | MacOS | ? | ? | installed | ? | Not-Tested |  |  |

+#### Notes
+- I don't have access to a MAC, so I have not been able to try this.

 ### Solaris
 #### Testing